UTAT-UAS/ARCHIVE_hardware_integration/README.md

 ## Development Philosophy

-Everything here handles integration with hardware/sim.
-The rest of the libraries should never have to touch hardware raw.
+Everything here handles integration with hardware.
+Creates ROS nodes that publish to a topic for consumption by the flight stack.

 ## TODO